uptrain-ai/llama_index/docs/community/integrations/uptrain.md

 ```

     Question: What did Sam Altman do in this essay?
+    Context: There were parts of the job I didn't like.
+Disputes between cofounders, figuring out when people were lying to us, fighting with people who maltreated the startups, and so on.
+But I worked hard even at the parts I didn't like.
+I was haunted by something Kevin Hale once said about...
+    Context Conciseness Score: 0.0

+    Question: What did Sam Altman do in this essay?
+    Context: retrieval_score: 0.7844787960038967  We invested $6k per founder, which in the typical two-founder case was $12k, in return for 6%.
+That had to be fair, because it was twice as good as the deal we ourselves had taken.
+Plus that first summer, which was really hot, Jessica brought...
+    Response: Sam Altman offered unsolicited advice to the author during a visit to California for interviews.

-    Context Conciseness Score: 1.0
+    Context Relevance Score: 1.0
+    Factual Accuracy Score: 1.0
+    Response Completeness Score: 0.5

 # UpTrain's Managed Service Dashboard and Insights

-The UpTrain Managed Service offers the following features:

-1. Advanced dashboards with drill-down and filtering options.
-1. Identification of insights and common themes among unsuccessful cases.
-1. Real-time observability and monitoring of production data.
-1. Integration with CI/CD pipelines for seamless regression testing.

-To define the UpTrain callback handler, the only change required is to set the `key_type` and `api_key` parameters.
+To use the UpTrain's managed service via the UpTrain callback handler, the only change required is to set the `key_type` and `api_key` parameters.
 The rest of the code remains the same.

 ```python
 callback_handler = UpTrainCallbackHandler(